Updated: June 6, 2019

 - Buyers and potential customers want to know who they’re talking to before they actually dive into a deeper conversation.
 Over 80% of surveyed buyers said that they check a salesperson’s LinkedIn page before replying to an outreach email, so optimize that profile!
 Check out Hubspot’s LinkedIn recommendations here.

-Now that we’ve covered the prospecting basics, let’s dive into six tips for sponsorship sales prospecting.
+Now that we’ve covered the prospecting basics, let’s dive into eight tips for sales prospecting.

 - Define your audience.
 The process of prospecting can be overwhelming — Winmo has over 32,000 brand contacts!
 By defining the characteristics of your ideal partners, you can utilize search functionality to build a list that suits your needs, and narrow the field to something more manageable.
 Not using Winmo?
 The same advice applies.
 (Though we also recommend requesting your free trial to get a feel for what you’re missing.)